 As can be seen in the product shots the strap has the basket weave pattern commonly seen on Tropic straps.
 The unusual feature is the hole pattern, with three holes across the lower strap section but just two holes on the upper section.
 Normally Tropic straps have a pattern with just two holes wide on both sections of the strap.
 A three hole pattern was seen occasionally on 22mm straps but the narrower straps are almost always seen with just the two holes.
 While this configuration is unusual I did find an advert from the same period showing a Lip Blancpain Fifty Fathoms with a three hole strap.

-The strap can be seen displayed again in a printed magazine advert for the 62MAS.
-This product shot can also be seen in a Seiko Summer brochure from 1967.
+The strap can be seen displayed again in a Japanese printed magazine advert for the 62MAS.
+This product shot can also be seen in a Japanese Seiko Summer brochure from 1967.

 Shortly following this was the 1967 Volume 2 Supplement that introduced the 6215-7000 model.
-As you can see this was watch introduced with the first Seiko manufactured dive strap the ZLM01 "waffle".
+As you can see this was watch introduced with the first Seiko designed dive strap the ZLM01 "waffle".

 The last official image of the 62MAS I can find is in the June 1967 Seiko News Sales issue which features both the 6215 and the 62MAS.
 Clearly visible is the distinctive hole pattern of the strap.
 Also in the same issue is an introduction of the 6215 that can be seen with the ZLM01 waffle strap.
 The interesting thing about the image of the 62MAS in this publication is that it would have been produced for this issue as the watch is shot against a green background to match the other watches shown.